AidanShah/beautiful-jekyll/designing_studies.md

 ## Review
 1. What is the difference between a sample and a population?

+A sample is a portion of the population used to make statements about the larger population without having survey all of them.

 ## Types of Studies
 1. What is the difference between an **observational** and an **experimental** study?

+In an observational study the researcher does not add any external factors while in an experimental they do.

-2. What is meant by the phrase "correlation, not causation"?
+3. What is meant by the phrase "correlation, not causation"?
 Take a look at [Tyler Vigen's spurious correlations](https://www.tylervigen.com/spurious-correlations) for some examples.

+Just because two trends align well doesn't mean they have any bearing on each other.

-3. Why can't an observational study show causation?
+5. Why can't an observational study show causation?

+An observational study can not show casuation because it can not control the factors so that the only difference two groups is the factor being analyzed.

-4. What reasons might a researcher have for choosing one type of study over another?
+7. What reasons might a researcher have for choosing one type of study over another?

+There might be ethical or logistic concerns for choosing one over the other.

 ## Sample Frame
 1. What is a **sample frame**, and how is that different from a sample?